 You'll need a firm, flat, non-slippery surface to work on.
-For example, cover a table with inert, non-synthetic material such as newspaper or cardboard (a synthetic cover could cause a static electrical discharge which would damage the computer).
-If you have an expansion card in your computer, you will also need a small cross-head screwdriver.
+For example, cover a table with a woollen blanket (a synthetic blanket could cause a static electrical discharge which would damage the computer).
+If you have expansion cards in your computer you will also need a small screwdriver.